REVIEW: BAD JEWS @ THE ARTS THEATRE

 The character is the most ardent follower of Judaism and listening to her talk really raises the topic of religious bigotry.
 People are fine as long as they look like you, sound like you and believe in what you believe in.
 She is even compared to a Nazi during the play.
 This sounds harsh but its hard to argue with the reasoning behind the comment.

-The final two characters are Liam, Jonah's brother, portrayed by Ashley Margolis (Beauty and the Beast) and his girlfriend Melody, played by Olivia Le Anderson (Love Handles).
+The final two characters are Liam, Jonah's brother, portrayed by Ashley Margolis and his girlfriend Melody, played by Olivia Le Anderson.

 Their entrance raises the story and Margolis is fantastic as Liam.
 He's another character that I didn't immediately warm to but as the storytelling developed he became very likeable and I was definitely on his side of the family argument which dominates this story.